Why Am I Running Out Of Hot Water So Fast?

 How much hot water a standard tank holds

-Traditional 40-gallon water heaters are usually sufficient for households of two or three people with moderate usage.
-A 50-gallon tank can comfortably serve a family of four.
-An 80-gallon water heater, on the other hand, is designed for homes with much higher demand.
+A 40-gallon water heater is generally enough for two or three people with moderate use.
+A 50-gallon tank comfortably serves a family of four.
+An 80-gallon unit is built for homes with much higher demand.

 Signs your hot water is running out faster than it should

-Here are some clear signs that your water heater’s performance has declined:
+Here are the clearest signs your water heater’s performance has slipped:

 • Showers last much shorter than they used to.

-• You have to wait too long for hot water to return.
+• You wait far longer than you used to for hot water to return.

 • The temperature fluctuates constantly.